bredmond1019/HealthieTakeHome/README.md

 I code on a linux machine, so all of the commands are for a linux operating system.
 They should be similar for a Mac.

+Also, in the requirements.txt file, I commented out line 29 -- psycopg.
+If you are using a _Mac_ , leave it commented out and it should run fine.
+If you are using Linux, you will probably have to uncomment out line 29.
+I tested it on both and that is what I had to do.

 1. Go into the __ModelDesignProblem__ directory
 2. Make sure you have python>=3.6 installed.
 I was using 3.8 at the time.
 3. You'll want to set up a `venv` --> `python3 -m venv healthieVenv`